Catholic School Bundles: Catechists, Teachers, and Parents

 The short stories usually tell the main points that a young child would need to know.
 I also like using archive.org to find older books in their entirety.

-Then find appropriate books if your children are required to write book reports.
+Then find appropriate books if your older children are required to write book reports for Confirmation class.

 Confirmation gives you the weapons necessary to fight your own faults, the devil, the flesh and the world.
 Your patron saints can help you win this spiritual battle.